These Shrimp and Mashed Potatoes are creamy and remind me of Shrimp and Grits. Just instead of the grits we are using cheesy mashed potatoes.

 - Place each potatoes into the potato ricer and drop into the pot, once all the potatoes have been riced.
-Turn up the heat to medium and add in the butter and milk.
+Turn up the heat to medium and add in the butter, cheese and milk.

 - Mash with a potato masher till combined

 - Season with salt and pepper taste.